Page last updated January 27, 2021.

-This instrument was marketed from 1961 to 1965 and is unique in being the only Harmony instrument with a built-in electronic effect – an electronic tremolo, powered from one 1.5 volt battery.
+This instrument was marketed from 1961 to 1965 and is unique in being the only Harmony instrument with a built-in electronic effect – an electronic tremolo – powered from one internal 1.5 volt battery.

 Harmony H66, with original finish removed.
 Note the neck pickup is riveted tight to the bezel, whereas the bridge pickup is raised up, by means of dimples in the bezel.
-Also, the the chrome bezel is slightly longer and wider than on some other similar pickups. (photos copyright B0200).
+Also, these chrome bezels are slightly longer and wider than on some other similar pickups. (photos copyright B0200).